ADVERTISEMENT

 What Might Affect Erythrocyte Sedimentation Rate Test Results?

 The ranges of normal values may differ slightly among laboratories.
-For men under 50 years old, it may range less than 15 mm/hr, and for those over 50 years of age, it is less than 20 mm/hr.
+For men under 50 years old, it may range less than 15 mm/hr (millimeter per hour), and for those over 50 years of age, it is less than 20 mm/hr.
 For women under 50, it is less than 20 mm/hr, and for women over 50 years old less than 30 mm/hr.
 For infants, the rate ranges from 0 mm/hr to 2 mm/hr, and from infancy through adolescence, the rate ranges from 3 mm/hr to 13 mm/hr.

 What Do Erythrocyte Sedimentation Rate Test Results Mean?

-An elevated ESR may be found in,
+Elevated ESR may be found in:

 • Pregnancy (after the third month).